py5coding/py5book/integrations/numpy.md

 Numpy is one of py5's dependencies, so it will always installed alongside py5.

-+++
++++ {"editable": true, "slideshow": {"slide_type": ""}}

 ## Comparing `pixels` & `np_pixels`

 In Processing and p5, direct pixel manipulation is done with `pixels`, a one dimensional array of colors (integers).
-Using this array can be a bit tedious.
-For example, to change a pixel at a specific location in the Sketch window, one must do a few calculations to find that pixel's location in the one dimensional array.
+Using this array can be a bit tedious because we think about the Sketch window in two dimensions, not one.
+For example, to change a pixel at a specific location in the Sketch window, we must do a few calculations to find that pixel's location in the one dimensional array.

-This approach will get the job done.
-However, this approach is also very different from how direct pixel manipulation is typically done by virtually every Python program that has access to numpy.
+You can accomplish many things working with a one dimensional array of pixels.
+However, working with pixels in this way is also very different from how direct pixel manipulation is typically done by virtually every Python program that has access to numpy.